ansible/awx-operator/roles/backup/README.md

   name: awxbackup-2021-04-22
   namespace: my-namespace
 spec:
-  tower_name: mytower
+  deployment_name: mytower
 ```

-Note that the `tower_name` above is the name of the AWX deployment you intend to backup from.
+Note that the `deployment_name` above is the name of the AWX deployment you intend to backup from.
 The namespace above is the one containing the AWX deployment that will be backed up.

 Finally, use `kubectl` to create the backup object in your cluster: